rogerdahl/clemote/README.md

 **Warning: The RECORD button immediately deletes the currently playing file from disk.**

+The blue button adds ".delete" to the filename of the currently playing file but does not delete the file.

 ### Usage

 * Find your remote control device with: